 In 1994, the Department of Biostatistics at Harvard School of Public Health established the Summer Program in Quantitative Sciences to encourage underrepresented minority students’ future participation in graduate programs in Biostatistics and Public Health.
-The program is supported by a new T36 grant from NIGMS: “Pipelines into Biostatistics: Training in Quantitative Public Health” for which Dr. Rebecca Betensky is the Principal Investigator.
 Now called the Summer Program in Biostatistics and Computational Biology, it has expanded to include a 6-week summer program, a Visiting Faculty Workshop, and a post-baccalaureate internship program.
 The program is directed by Dr. Marcello Pagano.

-Interns in this program will reside at Harvard for three months each summer.
-They will participate in collaborative research projects and participate in three one-month rotations at academic and clinical centers at Harvard.
+Interns in this program will reside at Harvard for 2 to 3 months each summer.
+They will participate in collaborative research projects and participate in 1 to 2 research projects at academic and clinical centers at Harvard.
 They will also receive directed mentoring and support for graduate school applications and selection.
-They will then return to Harvard to participate in the symposium and present their research in a subsequent summer.